-The CG Tech Supe role is both local (London) and global (San Francisco, Singapore and Vancouver) facing - including elements of studio technology oversight and strategy, plus some direct CG Supervision and support for active projects.
+The CG Tech Supe & Head of CG (London) role is both local and global (San Francisco, Singapore and Vancouver) facing - including elements of studio technology oversight and strategy, plus some direct CG Supervision and support for active projects.

-Recent projects through the ILM London office include:
+Recent projects through the ILM London studio include:

 Jurassic Park: Fallen Kingdom